 B. Verification functions

 In the Northern Hemisphere, another Java application (called Ingest) detects and collects incoming data from all three transfer methods.
 This application creates and sends emails back to SPADE at the South Pole.
 The emails contain a checksum of the transferred data as it was received in the north, which SPADE compares against its saved value to confirm that files have been transferred correctly.
-If the data was received without error, SPADE will finalize the database record for those files and delete them from disk.
+If the data was received without error, SPADE finalizes the database record for those files and deletes them from disk.